 Job outlook for CRNAs

-The job outlook for certified nurse anesthetists is very good; employment for nurse anesthetists is expected to grow by 14 percent from 2019 to 2029, according to the Bureau of Labor Statistics.
+The job outlook for certified nurse anesthetists is very good; employment for nurse anesthetists is expected to grow by 13 percent from 2020-2030, according to the Bureau of Labor Statistics.

 What you need to know about a career as a CRNA